FREQUENTLY ASKED QUESTIONS

 Yes, we encourage you to learn as much as possible about our program before you apply.
 This includes contacting faculty members whose research interests you.
 Our faculty is ready to talk to prospective students and can make arrangements for you to visit and/or talk with others who can help answer your questions.
 The United Teacher Education Doctoral Students (

 The Programa de Asistencia Estudiantil (PASE) provides in-state tuition to Mexican citizens that qualify.
-For more information, contact the Office of Internation Programs at 915-747-5664 or firstname.lastname@example.org and visit http://studentaffairs.utep.edu/oip.
+For more information, contact the Office of International Programs at 915-747-5664 or firstname.lastname@example.org and visit https://studentaffairs.utep.edu/oip.

 A limited number of graduate assistantships (up to 20 hours a week) are available to full-time students (taking nine credit hours or three courses in the fall or spring) who have been admitted to the program.
 The budget for assistantships changes from year to year.
-Students interested in these positions should send their résumé and a letter of interest to Char Ullman, Ph.D.
-Program Director, at email@example.com.
+Students interested in these positions should send their résumé and a letter of interest to Maria T. de la Piedra, Ph.D., Program Director, at email@example.com.